Zuehlke/security-onboarding/javascript_basics/basics/presentation/JavaScript Basics.md

 - JavaScript files have .js extension​
 ​
 > **Always include script references at the end of the `<body>` of the page**
-> This will first load the HTML (UI) and then the scripts​​​​, improving user experience
+> This will first load the HTML (UI) and then the scripts​​​​, improving user experience, because there is no blocking of interface.
+Loading of resources (HTML, images, scripts) happening synchronously.
 >
 > **Use relative paths to JavaScript files**
 > It makes migrating web applications to different domains **much** easier.